Made in New England,

 You can help by signing our pledge to support offshore wind and fight misinformation.
 Sharing information on social media amplifies the message and encourages others to get involved.
 Donations help fund our advocacy efforts and spread awareness.

-Is it safe?
+Is offshore wind safe?

 Yes, offshore wind energy is safe for both workers and the environment.
 Rigorous safety standards are followed during construction and operation.
 Continuous monitoring ensures that safety remains a priority.